mmomtchev/ol-mbtiles/README.md

 - Built-in support for multiple shared connections to the database with cache sharing
 - MBTiles and GeoPackage support
 - Vector and raster data

+The first preliminary results are very encouraging, with MBTiles over HTTP from CDN server loading faster than most commercial map services.